 CAUTION - Safe temperatures for swimming or aquatic exercise is around 80°F.

 CAUTION - Risk of Electrical Shock.
-Do not leave CD compartment open.
-CD controls are not to be operated while inside the spa.
+Do not leave audio compartment open.
+Audio controls are not to be operated while inside the spa.

 CAUTION - Replace components only with identical components.